daviswpeterson/assignment-5-information-retrieval-from-real-data/README.md

 since each class (year of my life) have different amounts of YouTube videos watched, I'll have to account for that in gamma.
 This dictionary is computed in train and used in gamma.

-**How to use:**
+**How to use:** This is created through train.
+The gamma method uses this class.

 ### gamma()

 While gamma is very similar to its original model, some extra data was needed to make precise calculations.
-Instead of assuming that the distributions of classes was equal, I brought in the exact amount of each class into gamma via a dictionary.
+Instead of assuming that the distributions of classes was equal, I brought in the exact amount of each class into gamma via a dictionary in the class constructor.

-**How to use:**
+**How to use:** By inputting an IrFeatureSet into gamma, it will output a string containing the predicted class and its calculated gamma value.

 ### runner

 Runner has been completely revamped.
 The original code has been completely altered via user input.
-This had the positive side effect of making testing of the accuracy much easier.
-I had to add a method to support turning user inputs into dictionaries.
+Here what it looks like now:
+- Allows users to choose the number of classes to train the classifier on
+- Allows users to choose what variety of features to classify on
+- Allows users to quickly retrain classifiers to pick the best one

-**How to use:**
+**How to use:** Run the code and follow the prompts!